-The electrical interlocks should be checked and adjusted if necessary to insure they make positive contact.
+The electrical interlock should be checked and adjusted if necessary to insure they make positive contact.

-All bolts and screw in the main and control wiring must always be tightly drawn.
+All bolts and screws in the main and control wiring must always be tightly drawn.
 A complete check should be made occasionally.

-The arc horns, arc boxes, contacts and shunts should be given particular attention.
+The arc horns, arc boxes, contacts and shunts

+should be given particular attention.
 Contacts and arc boxes that are badly burned should be cleaned or replaced.
 The contacts may be cleaned with a cloth which has been moistened in gasoline.
+Do not file the contacts unless the surfaces are badly burned.
+In all cases the contacts should be removed if it is necessary to trim them with a file.
+The contacts must never be greased.